_release_resource should be acks_late and idempotent

 Given all ^ do you think a change should be made to _release_resource to use retry if a Python failure occurs, set acks_late, and ensure the task is idempotent?

-#4 Updated by rmcgover almost 4 years ago
+#4 Updated by rmcgover over 4 years ago

 It sounds like introducing retry and acks_late is an improvement over the current situation.